2019 Update: Mazda lost.

-The U.S. Supreme Court will likely deadlock 4-4 in a seat belt design defect wrongful death lawsuit against where Mazda is arguing that Plaintiff’s claim is preempted by federal law.
+The U.S. Supreme Court will probably deadlock 4-4 in a seat belt design defect wrongful death lawsuit.
+Mazda is arguing that Plaintiff’s claim is preempted by federal law.

 Justice Elena Kagan is sitting this one out because, as Solicitor General, she urged the Supreme Court to consider the case.
-I’m sure she will consider the facts anew when she gets a crack at this in a different context, but is there any real doubt about how Justice Kagan is going to rule on this?
+I’m sure she will consider the facts anew when she gets a crack at this in a different context, but is there any genuine doubt about how Justice Kagan will rule on this?

-But that is old news, I drudge this up only to underscore how loosely the Supreme Court has been about conflicts in the past.
+But that is old news.
+I drudge this up only to underscore how loosely the Supreme Court has been about conflicts in the past.
 The real point is the injustice to the Plaintiffs who never get their day in court in a case that has been won before their lawsuit and will be won again after they lose.
 It just seems unfair.

 What about Mazda’s argument?
 Mazda is saying, look, the Transportation Department’s National Highway Traffic Safety Administration did not object to lap belts before 2007.
 This is an old car.
 We can’t retrofit every car for every change and we had no information that people were dying in car accidents from these seat belts.